 Why Your Homepage Isn't Converting (And How to Fix It)

 You’re getting traffic.
-The metrics show visitors are landing on your homepage.
-But they’re not converting.
-They arrive, they leave, and you’re left wondering what went wrong.
+Visitors are landing on the homepage.
+They’re not converting.
+They arrive, they leave, you’re left wondering what went wrong.

-The problem usually isn’t your product—it’s how you’re presenting it.
+The problem usually isn’t the product.
+It’s how you’re presenting it.
 Here’s how to diagnose and fix homepage conversion issues.

-Before optimizing anything, answer this fundamental question: Do visitors immediately understand what you do?
+Before optimizing anything, answer the basic question: do visitors immediately understand what you do?

 Open an incognito window, load your homepage, and time yourself.
-Can you articulate what the company does in 10 seconds?
-If you—someone who works on this product—struggle, imagine what a cold visitor experiences.
+Can you describe what the company does in 10 seconds?
+If you — someone who works on this product — struggle, imagine what a cold visitor experiences.

 Common clarity killers: